 Omuraisu - Japanese rice omelette

-In Japan, the omurais has long been a symbolic dish.
+In Japan, omuraisu has long become symbolicdish.
 It is prepared as a token of gratitude to a specific person.
 Therefore, omuraisu is a kind of culinary message.
-Top of the omelette with ketchup necessarily draw any patterns or make inscriptions.
-By the way, the Japanese recipe for this dish is so diverse that there are even cafes specializing in its preparation, where they make a muffin with all kinds of fillings and additives, keeping only two ingredients - rice and an omelet.
+On top of the omelette, some patterns or inscriptions are necessarily drawn with ketchup.
+By the way, the Japanese have diversified the recipe for this dish so much that there are even cafes specializing in its preparation, where they make omuraisu with all sorts of fillings and additives, keeping only two ingredients unchanged - rice and omelette.
 Ingredients:

 • Boiled rice - 300 grams;